 After lunch/prayer, we had a guest speaker, Dr. Sarah Sayeed, who spoke on civic engagement.

 And then we had a small group discussion on public engagement – things that work, things that don’t; (re-)negotiating power/privilege, saying no, setting boundaries for ourselves.
-A sad experience was shared by a few of the sisters: When non-Muslim organizations ask them to speak, they are compensated for their time/resources/expertise; when Muslim organizations reach out to them, they’re expected to do it in the name of God and be okay with no compensation, especially if they’re single with no kids!
+A few of the sisters shared some sad common experience: when non-Muslim organizations ask them to speak, these orgs compensate them for their time/resources/expertise; when Muslim organizations reach out to them, they’re expected to do it in the name of God and be okay with no compensation, especially if they’re single with no kids!
 (All relevant disclaimers apply: no one’s saying all Muslim or non-Muslim organizations are like this.
 This was based on the experiences of some of the sisters there.)

 After maghrib prayer and a break, we had a Know Your Rights workshop with Iman Boukadoum, a social justice attorney.
 This was depressing as fuck.
 I took a lotta notes on this, and I just can’t even look at this stuff.
 Bad times being too many of us today in America.
 (Even worse being a black person in America.
 Strength, love, and power to all for whom just living is resistance in itself ❤ )